paladin-t/b8/docs/why.md

 * Not too small to represent sufficient visuals
 * Nor too big, or requires more contents to fill it
-* Can make exact divisions by 8, 16, 32
+* Can make exact divisions by 8, 16, 32 at both dimensions
 * Is approximate to 4:3
 * Is a common to see resolution of electronic display components